-Australia Awards in Indonesia will provide all scholarship recipients with English for Academic Purposes (EAP) training in Indonesia.
-The aim of EAP training is to prepare students for study in Australia.
-The length of EAP training will range from 6 weeks to 9 months depending on the level of English language proficiency of the student.
-EAP training is conducted in Bali for students from Eastern Indonesia and Jakarta for students from western provinces.
+Australia Awards in Indonesia will provide all scholarship recipients with Pre-departure Training (PDT), including the English for Academic Purposes (EAP) training in Indonesia.
+The PDT is compulsory and full-time for all Australia Awards Scholarships recipients from Indonesia.
+The PDT is conducted in Bali, and its aim is to prepare scholarship recipients for study in Australia.
+The length of PDT will range from 7 weeks to 9 months depending on the level of English language proficiency of the scholarship recipients.

-Recipients who withdraw from Australia Awards scholarships after commencing EAP training, may be required to refund the stipend paid to the recipient from the commencement of EAP.
+Recipients who withdraw from Australia Awards scholarships after commencing PDT, may be required to refund the stipend paid to the recipient from the commencement of PDT.
 Circumstances for withdrawal will be reviewed on a case by case basis.

 All Australia Awards Scholarship recipients are required to commit to the following:

-- ttend at least 90% of scheduled classroom hours of training;
+- attend at least 90% of scheduled classroom hours of training;

 - participate fully in all pre-departure training activities;